-After 25 season, Survivor still manages to dominate in ratings (Wednesday’s premiere brought in 10.98 million viewers for CBS!)
+After 25 seasons, Survivor still manages to dominate in ratings (Wednesday’s premiere brought in 10.98 million viewers for CBS!)
 The Ashley has been a faithful viewer of the show almost from the beginning, and, over the years, has come to wonder how certain things work on the show.
 (Do these people really smell as bad as they look?)

 How do the women on the show manage to stay hairless the whole time they’re on the island?
 Are they given razors?